Department of Nutrition and Food Engineering

 4. Awarded every year University Scholarship of undergraduate level as a Meritorious Student from 2017-2020

-1. Lab Manager at Centre for Advanced Social Research from May 2021 to October 2022.
+5. Lab Manager at the Centre for Advanced Research from September 2021 to January 2023.

-2. Research Assistant at Centre for Advanced Social Research from July, 2019-May 2021
+6. Research Assistant at Centre for Advanced Research from July, 2019-September 2021

-4. Worked as a Research Assistant for Jagannath University’s research project titled “Liberation war of Bangladesh on the view of Wall Street Journal: Historical perspective” from the period 21 March 2021 to 21 June, 2021
+8. Worked as a Research Assistant for Jagannath University’s research project titled “Liberation War of Bangladesh on the View of Wall Street Journal: Historical perspective” from the period 22 March 2021 to 21 June 2021